DaudJG/sql-data-warehouse-project/tests/readme.md

 - **Expected result**: Most queries should return zero rows
 - Any non-zero results indicate potential issues that should be reviewed and resolved

----

-## Notes

-- These tests are meant to supplement your ETL validation process
-- You can automate them or schedule them to run after pipeline jobs
-- Consider extending them to include thresholds or exception reporting